 It all started just three years ago, as John and Karen Boyd’s son, who has Down syndrome, was preparing to graduate from high school.
-He would soon cross the threshold into adulthood, and the devoted parents were forced to face their longtime fear – they worried the opportunities available to their son might be limited.
-So, the pair created their own opportunities for him.
+He would soon cross the threshold into adulthood, and the devoted parents worried that the opportunities available to him might be limited – so, the pair dedicated themselves to creating one for him.
 Karen Boyd left her job and assisted John in bringing Boyd’s Toys, a boutique miniature model company, to life.

 “My wife and I sat down and thought – how can we start a business or an opportunity that would give him the ability to integrate and participate, rather than a menial job, or some kind of redundant work he could do.”